 Dr Marisa Segal.
 Marisa's group uses the yeast S. cerevisiae to explore the mechanisms coupling mitotic spindle orientation with cell polarity, processes critical for the fidelity of chromosomal segregation and cell division.
 The principles emerging from these studies can be extended to learn how spindle orientation is controlled throughout metazoan development to generate cell diversity.

 Dr Marco Geymonat.
-Marco is a big fan of yeast and is using genetics, biochemistry and microscopy in budding yeast to study the mitotic exit network.
+Marco is also a big fan of the yeast S.cerevisiae and is using genetics, biochemistry and microscopy to study cell polarity, spindle orientation and cell cycle progression.